-We are working to foster greater understanding between youth and support English language growth for Syrian students.
+We are working to foster greater understanding between youth and support English language growth for Syrian high school students.

 Helping conflict-affected high school students improve their English to increase their future opportunities.